The recipients of the 2016 Outstanding Alumni of the Year Awards are:

 The Outstanding Alumni of the Year Awards were introduced in 2005 as an annual awards program to recognise and acknowledge successful USC graduates.

 Nominations are generally open each year from April to June, however information on graduate achievements or suggestions for future nominations are welcome at any time.

 For more information refer to the Nomination Guidelines or contact Anita Edmonds, Alumni Relations Officer, via Email: firstname.lastname@example.org or Tel: +61 7 5459 4564.

-The awards will be presented at the 2016 Outstanding Alumni Awards Ceremony on Tuesday 13 September 2016 at USC Sippy Downs.
+The awards are presented at the Outstanding Alumni Awards Ceremony, usually in September each year, at USC Sippy Downs.

 Alumni, staff, benefactors and supporters of the University are invited to attend this social and inspiring event.
 An update on the University's latest developments is also provided.

 Outstanding Alumnus of the Year Award

 Debbie Platz is the Chief Superintendent and Executive Manager, Training and Development, of the Queensland Police Service (QPS) and Public Safety Business Agency with 28 years of service.
 In this role, Debbie is responsible for the training of approximately 800 police recruits each year and 15,000 service personnel across Queensland, including investigative, intelligence, forensics, counter terrorism and detective training.
 She is also responsible for the training and development of over 300 staff from the Public Safety Business Agency, which enables the Queensland's police, fire and emergency services agencies to deliver the best public safety services to the community.